Domenik1408/CrystalGenerator/README.md

 # CrystalGenerator - Spotify Account Generator

-### CrystalGenerator got patched at 15.01.2022 and don't work anymore.
+### CrystalGenerator got patched at 15.01.2022 and doesn't work anymore.

 ### I'm made an working version of this gen, if you want to buy, contact me on discord: [RUS] Доменик#9999